The Best Airline Credit Cards in Canada for 2023

 - Air Transat – With a fleet of just over 30 planes, Air Transat is the third-largest airline in the country, but they service 60 destinations in 25 countries.
 They mainly service European destinations during the summer and sunny destinations during the winter.

 - Sunwing – Often referred to as a discount carrier, Sunwing Airlines has a relatively small fleet of just over 20 aircraft.
-They service sunny destinations such as the Caribbean, Mexico, and central and south America.
+They service sunny destinations such as the Caribbean, Mexico, and Central and South America.
 They also offer domestic routes.

 - Porter – Operating out of Toronto’s Billy Bishop City Airport, Porter services eastern Canada and the northeastern United States.
 They currently only use Bombardier Q400 turboprop planes, which have a shorter range than jets.